JimLynchCodes/Super-Scraper/README.md

 npm i
 ```

-## Install Xvfb
+## Install libgconf-2-4

-For cypress headless, you still need xvfb.
+For cypress headless, you still need libgconf-2-4.
 The necessary dependencies for running cypress on linux can be found here.

+Notice this section of `travis.yml` file:
 ```
+addons:
+  apt:
+    packages:
+      cypress tests
+      - libgconf-2-4
 ```

 ## (Optional) Run Locally